1FarZ1/Jobs-api-NodeJs/README.md

 - following best Practises and Clean Code Concepts
 - Easy To Follow and Read
 - Follow The Mvc Architecture
+## tech used
+- express
+- mongoose
+- cors

 ## Author
 - Fares Bekkouche
 ## Contrubution